meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-07-requirements-continued.md

     Given Jeff has bought a microwave for $100
     And he has a receipt
     When he returns the microwave
-    Then Jeff should be refunded $100
+    Then Jeff should be refunded 100 USD
 {% endhighlight %}